Forrest Fenn’s Hidden Treasure (Lost Treasure in the Rocky Mountains) ALL CLUES

 - If you had the coordinates, you would be able to find the treasure.

 This suggests the treasure is visible without moving anything.

 - The treasure is not hidden in Idaho or Utah.

 - The treasure is not in a mine.

 - It is at least 8.25 miles north of Santa Fe.

 - The treasure is hidden below 10,200 feet.

 - It is more than 300 miles west of Toledo.

 - I never said it was buried, but that doesn’t mean it isn’t.

 Forrest Fenn also claims he added a clue in a book he released after The Thrill of the Chase named Too Far To Walk.
-The map focuses on The Rocky Mountains but there has yet to be an official confirmation from Fenn as to whether or not this is where the treasure is located, although it’s safe to assume it is.
-Here’s the map from Fenn’s The Thrill of the Chase:
+The map focuses on The Rocky Mountains but there has yet to be an official confirmation from Fenn as to whether or not this is where the treasure is located.
+Here’s the map from Fenn’s book: